 Hence, you need some leeway with regard to the number of pictures you take.
 Burst mode is a fantastic tool in modern-day cameras that help us take pictures consistently, as long as the shutter button is pressed.

 Another critical factor that helps in shooting birds is always to shoot more than required.
-Especially while starting out; it is important to shoot more than required, because, in bird photography, you tend to miss many shots.
+Especially while starting out; it is important to shoot more than needed, because, in bird photography, you tend to miss many shots.

 9. Bird Eye’s View in Birds Photography

 Getting down on the ground to take bird portraits from their level is an amazing way to evoke interest in the subject as well as get the subject in a beautiful perspective.